haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/config/config-create.md

 *  `$fileName`.
 Name of a configuration file.
 The Reader looks for the file names specified by this parameter in modules' `etc` directories.
 *  `$idAttributes`.
 Array of node attribute IDs.

-    For example, to merge the XML files:
+    例如， to merge the XML files:

        array(
          '</path/to/node>' => '<identifierAttributeName>',